Year 4 is the second year group in Key Stage 2.

-Is given out on Wednesdays when appropriate in preparation for the Big Write on Fridays.
+Is given out when appropriate in preparation for the Extended Write.

-Will be given out on Thursdays and tested the following Monday.
+Will be given out on and will be tested weekly in school.

 Please help your child to practise their times tables at home.
-They will be given out and tested each week.
+These will be tested each week.
 Please encourage your child to practise on the Times Tables Rock Stars website.

 The School Day

 Year 4 children need to line up when the first bell goes ready to be collected by their teacher when the longer bell goes at 9.00am.Water

 Your child may bring in a bottle of water with a non-spill cap to have during lessons because there is currently no water fountain near the Year 4 classrooms.

 Children may bring in a piece of fruit to eat at morning break or a dried fruit product which is labelled ‘one of your five a day’.
 No other snacks are permitted.

 Milk is now available break time for those who have signed up to the Cool Milk service.
 Milk is free for under 5’s as well as those who get free school meals and subsidised for all other primary school children.
 Find out more including how to register by visiting www.coolmilk.com